croucherk/SANS-Holiday-Hack-2023/challenges/kql-kraken-hunt.md

 ## Preparing the Challenge

 Now that we are logged in and our progress is being tracked, we can populate the KQL database.
-For this challenge I used the *Azure Data Explorer Web UI*[^A], but other tools like *Real-Time Analytics KQL Queryset*[^B] or *Kusto Explorer*[^C] should also be acceptable.
+For this challenge I used the *Azure Data Explorer Web UI*[^1], but other tools like *Real-Time Analytics KQL Queryset*[^2] or *Kusto Explorer*[^3] should also be acceptable.

 Once you have accessed the web UI of your choice, execute the provided script.